Cllr Connor introduced this item, noting that this

 which could fluctuate due to the national OT shortage.

-asked about equipment used through the Connected Care service as an
+Peacock asked about equipment used through the Connected Care

-agreed to look into the specific case referred to outside of the
+into the specific case referred to outside of the meeting.
+Sara

-meeting.
-Sara Sutton, Corporate Director for Adults, Housing &
+Sutton, Corporate Director for Adults, Housing & Health, noted

-Health, noted that a review on the Connected Care service was
+that a review on the Connected Care service was expected to be

 - Cllr